reutlev98/Rumor-Spread-Simulation/README.md

   - `S1`, `S2`, `S3`, `S4`: Different skepticism levels among individuals in the population.
 - **Graphical Representation**: The simulation provides a visual display of how rumors spread over time, with different colors representing the state of individuals (believers, non-believers, and rumor spreaders).

+## Differences Between `q2.exe` and `main.exe`
+- `main.exe`: Runs the standard version of the rumor spread simulation using the default parameters or user-provided inputs.
+It focuses on modeling the behavior of the rumor spread without additional optimizations or enhancements.
+- `q2.exe`: Offers an extended version of the simulation, possibly with optimizations or additional strategies implemented to explore different aspects of the rumor spread.
+This version may include adjustments to better balance the rumor spread based on parameters like skepticism and population density, offering a more nuanced simulation outcome.

 ## Getting Started

 ### Prerequisites